anjosmi/hello-world/README.md

 ## Question2

 Specification:
-- Write a function that will find a duplicated number in an array.
+- Write a function that will find duplicate number in an array.
 Say that you have an array with elements 1,3,5,6,3,6,7,10.
-This program will return only the duplicated elements 3,6.
+This program will return only duplicate elements 3,6.

 ## Question3